Garfield King (c. 1880-1898)

 "Colored" Academy.
 On Saturday, May 21, 1898, King reportedly shot

 Herman Kenney, a 22-year-old white man.
-The shooting was thought to have been
+Accounts of the cause for the incident vary.
+However, the shooting was thought to have been

 racially motivated, as it occurred outside Twigg's Store after two groups of

 white and black youths including Kenney and King were arguing.
 Kenney

 had demanded that King get out of his way and pushed him aside.
 King

 responded by drawing a revolver and shooting Kenney, who was immediately

 taken to the hospital where he struggled for his life for the next

 seventy-two hours.
 In the hospital, Kenney testified to the police that it